qluanl/OverleafBibTexAide/README.md

 2. **Options Page**: Click "Advanced Options" on the popup page to access additional settings (including OS configuration).
    - You can choose to save the configuration locally or synchronize it through your Google account.

+New settings would immediately apply, no refresh needed.

 #### Tampermonkey Script
 Customizing in Tampermonkey is a bit more complex.
 To do so, follow these steps: